morse-simulator/morse/doc/morse/user/middlewares/text.rst

         dpitch = -0.000182
         droll = 0.002484

-There is a line that starts with the string '==>', and shows the position and orientation of the robot at the moment of capturing the data.
+- The first line starts with the string '==>', and shows the position and orientation of the robot at the moment of capturing the data.
 It also indicates the time, measured in seconds, since the simulation was started.

-The following lines show the contents of the ``local_data`` dictionary of the sensor.
+- The following lines show the contents of the ``local_data`` dictionary of the sensor, each line containing one (key, value) pair.
 In the example, the data from the :doc:`Odometry sensor <../sensors/odometry>`.

 Files
 -----